Owl Ridge Wines

 Sonoma County’s vital statistics are incredibly impressive as a grape-growing milieu.
 More than 70,000 acres are currently under vine and are home to practically every varietal of any consequence.
 While quietly taking a back seat to nearby Napa Valley in reputation, Sonoma County produces more than twice the volume of wines as its easterly neighbor.

 Microclimates abound within the county, owing to the proximity of the maritime influences of the Pacific Ocean.
-“What I like most about Sonoma,” related winemaker (see Winemaker Profile) Joe Otos, “is the great flexibility the county provides.
+“What I like most about Sonoma,” related winemaker Joe Otos, “is the great flexibility the county provides.
 Since we buy all of our fruit at Owl Ridge Wines, we are able to pick and choose only the finest fruit.
-Take the Syrah for instance.
-We only produce the wine once every five years or so.
+Some wines we only produce every five years or so.
 When some outstanding fruit comes along, we seize the opportunity and make a truly memorable wine.”

-The value aspect is always evident in wines that originate in the Sonoma County Wine Region and its fourteen sub-regions.
+The value aspect is always evident in wines that originate in the Sonoma County Wine Region and its eighteen sub regions.
 These areas provide a plethora of different soils, slopes and varying degrees of sunshine that equal a host of different varietal possibilities.
 Grapes grown in relatively close proximity vary greatly due to the presence (or lack thereof) of any one of these features.
-The local adage, “There’s a varietal for every taste” fits Sonoma County perfectly.
+The local adage, “There’s a varietal for every taste,” fits Sonoma County perfectly.

 Owner John Tracy’s entrepreneurial saga